intel-analytics/BigDL-2.x/zoo/src/main/java/com/intel/analytics/zoo/pipeline/inference/abstract-Inference-model.md

 1. Easy-to-use java API for loading and prediction with deep learning models.

-2. In a few lines, run large scale inference from pre-trained models of Analytics-Zoo, Caffe, Tensorflow.
+2. In a few lines, run large scale inference from pre-trained models of Analytics-Zoo, Caffe, Tensorflow and OpenVINO Intermediate Representation(IR).

+3. Combined with OpenVINO toolkits, an optimized inference performance is given on Tensorflow models with 10+ times shorter inference time than direct Tensorflow model inference.

 ## Primary APIs